starvagrant/toh/toh.markdown/the_numerologist_cant_stop_the_bees.md

 "What do you propose?"

 "The bees are engineer to make honey in spirals, but the lack the perfection of the Great Golden Spiral.
 Ow!
-Damnit!" the Numerologist swatted something on the back of his neck.
+Damn it!" the Numerologist swatted something on the back of his neck.
 "Damn bees."

 "You want ointment?"